-At trick 1, East plays the $\mathbf{v}8$, showing what we can assume to be the start of a High-Low.
-West may assume that his partner is showing him the $\mathbf{v}J$ - who knows?
+At trick 1, East plays the \forall 8, showing what we can assume to be the start of a peter in the suit.
+West may assume that his partner is showing him the \forall J - who knows?
 These are murky waters.
-Anyway, for better or for worse West decides to continue Hearts and leads the $\mathbf{v}Q$.
-So at trick 2, we bash the $\mathbf{v}Q$ with the $\mathbf{v}A$ (and notice the master $\mathbf{v}J$ smiling at us in our hand).
+Anyway, for better or for worse West decides to continue Hearts and leads the \forall Q. So at trick 2, we bash the \forall Q with the \forall A (and notice the master \forall J smilling at us in our hand).

-Now, it may appear that the best play is to cross to hand (the \bullet K is a handy entry) and to run the \bullet Q. There is danger in that line, though.
-On other days, other layouts East might win the \bullet K, play a Club to his partner's \bullet A and get a Heart ruff.
+Now, it may appear that the best play is to cross to hand (the \bullet K is a handy entry) and to run the \pm Q. There is danger in that line, though.
+On other days, other layouts East might win the \pm K, play a Club to his partner's \pm A and get a Heart ruff.
 Oops!
 We can afford one Spade loser but not two.

-So the best play is to get rid of as many trumps as we can as quickly as possible by playing the ♠A and another Spade.
-Some days the ▲K will fall singleton (at which point we would slyly wink at our opponent and advise him to "Keep your cards up!").
+So the best play is to get rid of as many trumps as we can as quickly as possible by playing the A and another Spade.
+Some days the A will fall singleton (at which point we would slyly wink at our opponent and advise him to "Keep your cards up!").
 Here nothing so spectacular happens.
 Both opponents follow with low Spades.
-At trick 4, we let them take their ▲K. All that's left is to give the opponents their ♠A and we can claim the rest.
-We only lose the ♠A, the ♥K and the ♠K.
+At trick 4, we let them take their A. All that's left is to give the opponents their A and we can claim the rest.
+We only lose the A, the K and the K.

 Now - a codicil.
-Suppose West had shifted suits at trick 2 (to a Diamond, say).
+Suppose West had switched suits at trick 2 (to a Diamond, say).
 No matter.
 Although we have no second trick in Hearts we can set up a Club winner in dummy on which to throw the losing Heart from hand.
 We'll leave it to you to work out the exact sequence of plays.
 It's a case of heads we win, tails they lose.
-(But not if you take the ♥A at trick one!
+(But not if you take the $\mathbf{v}A$ at trick one!
 Now it's heads you lose, tails they win).